Ese-oghene/HNGTASK_2/README.md

-# Node.js and MySQL CRUD API
+# Node.js and MONGODB CRUD API

 This is a simple CRUD (Create, Read, Update, Delete) API built with Node.js and MySQL for managing user records.